-INSTANCE_ID is the ID of the instance you want to export.
+The ID of the instance you want to export.

 VMware, Citrix, or Microsoft.

 VMDK for VMware or VHD for Microsoft Hyper-V and Citrix Xen.

-CONTAINER_FORMAT may be optionally set to OVA when exporting to VMware.
+Optionally set to OVA when exporting to VMware.

-S3_BUCKET is the name of the Amazon S3 bucket to which you want to export the instance.
+The name of the Amazon S3 bucket to which you want to export the instance.

-TASK_ID is the ID of the export task.
+task_idis the ID of the export task: